guydavis/guydavis.github.io/_posts/2016-12-22-opsec_basic.markdown

 5. Use cloud services, such as Dropbox, Google Drive, or Apple iCloud, to back-up all critical data on your phone in case it breaks, is lost, or is stolen.

 ## Computer Security
-Similarly, to stay secure with a laptop or desktop you must:
+Similarly, to stay secure with a laptop or desktop you should:

 1. Use a screen lock timeout and a secure user login for your computer.
 2. Keep up-to-date with any updates that you are prompted you to install.
 Ensure they are legitimate updates from your OS vendor.